brp-labs/rest-api/README.md

 <b>Keys, Reqiured Keys, Unique Keys</b><br/>
 <br/>
+The keys, required keys and unique keys, all located in the Controller Class, are specified in order to uphold the functional logic in the database.

-You can modify the suite of keys to your needs.
+You can of cause modify the entire suite of keys to adapt to your needs.
 <hr/>